Lee Crooks: Later career

 Crooks joined the West Yorkshire club Guiseley, playing in the Northern Premier League Premier Division.
 He also began training for an attempt to climb Mount Kilimanjaro in aid of Macmillan Cancer Support in June 2008.

 On 31 December 2008 he moved from Guiseley to another West Yorkshire club, Ossett Town, playing in the Northern Premier League Premier Division.

+Lee was appointed as assistant manager at Frickley Athletic in November 2024.
+And on 5th April 2025, he came out of retirement, making a substitute appearance for Frickley in their final Northern Counties East League Premier Division game against Penistone Church.
+In doing so, Lee became the oldest player to make an appearance for Frickley.

-Playing style and recognition
+Playing style

 Icelander Gudjon Thordarson, his manager at Barnsley and Notts County, referred to Crooks as 'The Beast' due to his combativeness.
 Crooks said before his Notts County debut, "If there is a tackle to be won, I am in there.
 I do like a good tackle".

 While not a prolific scorer, his first professional goal in 1999 was described by The Guardian as a "tremendous shot which thundered in off the post."
 Similarly, his FA Cup goal for Bradford City in 2005 was described by the BBC as powerful shot which cannoned off the bar and in.

 In February 2009, Crooks was described by The Times as a "versatile defender and midfielder who ... had his most productive season in helping Manchester City win promotion in 1999".

 Military career

 After quitting football, Crooks chose a new career path in the British Armed Forces.
 Choosing not to follow his younger brother into the British Army, Crooks instead signed up as an enlisted member (gunner) of the RAF Regiment, the infantry unit of the Royal Air Force, whose role is to provide force protection of RAF airfields and bases.

 In February 2011 at 33 years old, he completed his seven months of RAF Regiment basic training, passing out as a leading aircraftman.
 Initially posted to No. 1 Squadron RAF Regiment based at RAF Honington in Suffolk, in the following weeks he underwent intensive training in the Sennybridge Training Area in Wales, and was due to visit the RAF Mount Pleasant base in the Falkland Islands followed by a deployment to the frontline in the War in Afghanistan, in early 2012.

+Crooks left the RAF after five-years of service.